-Gloria Mundi and Burrs are from my book, Pluck Another Apple, Eve, And Finish It, published in 2019 by Sun Portal Press and available from Amazon.
-Corona 2020 is, of course, more recent.
+Gloria Mundi and There, In the Woods are from my book, Pluck Another Apple, Eve, And Finish It, published in 2019 by Sun Portal Press and available from Amazon in paperback or Kindle.
 In 2020, I received an Emerging Poets Award from the Allied Arts Foundation.

 Corona, March 2020

 Eyes, nose, mouth—

 Our lungs take in so many things with air.

 Maybe more of us will bow.